vincent-qc/vincent-qc/README.md

 Hi, I am a Canadian International Bacculaureate Student and SWE [@EduBeyond](https://github.com/EduBeyond)

-If you found this page, you probably know me irl, or you stumbled upon this page through one of my projects.
-I mainly work with Unity Game Development, where I turn absurd game ideas into reality, and Minecraft Mod Development.
-You can also find all sorts of other projects other than those two on my profile, such as the programs I write for my school club, or those I use for my engineering endevours.
-Outside of tech, I am also interested in math, the outdoors and instructing ski at Mt.
-Seymour.
+I am currently allocating all of my time towards school and EduBeyond, but I still occasionally work on a few Unity games and Minecraft mods.
+Outside of programming, I also work as a Ski Instructor at Mt.
+Seymour and I also enjoy working on EE projects.

 ### Current Projects
-- [Blockout](https://github.com/vincor-qc/blockout) - Will maintain this mod indefinitely as Minecraft constantly updates.
-- [Inu](https://github.com/Bulldog-Computer-Club/inu) - A moderation bot for my programming club.
+- [Blockout](https://github.com/vincor-qc/blockout) - Not actively maintaining, but I am open to suggestions and collaboration requests
 - [Startpage](https://github.com/vincor-qc/new-startpage) - A personal startpage that I use, will occansionally get updates until I decide to decommision it.

 ### Past Projects